-After applying the cleaning procedure and dropping low n items, the dataset at this stage contained 325211 tokenized items.
+After applying the cleaning procedure and dropping low response items, the dataset at this stage contained 325211 unique tokenized items.
 Because participants were not limited in the number of responses they could provide or in the ways they could format their responses, each response often contained multiple words.
 However, because affordances reflect actions, we were primarily interested in tokens which were tagged as verbs.
 As such, we initially filtered the dataset to remove all adjectives, adverbs, interjections, and uncategorized tokens, which removed 5.93% percent of all tokens.
 Next, nouns were divided into two categories: Nouns which reflected a specific object use (e.g., responding to the cue item bowl with hat, book with doorstop, etc.) and those which provided contextual information as part of a phrase (i.e., for the cue bowl, participants might respond fill with cereal.
 In this case, only the verb fill would be considered an affordance).
 Non-affordance noun responses were eliminated from the affordance dataset, which removed 90303 tokens.
 Finally, an additional 18642 verbs were recoded as auxiliary verbs and subsequently excluded from analysis.
 Auxiliary verbs typically appeared as part of an action phrase (e.g., for the cue door, a participant might respond close to keep you safe.
 In this example, close would be coded as a verb, keep would be coded as auxiliary, and safe would be coded as a noun reflecting a specific use.
 Thus, close and safe would be included in the final affordance set).
 As such, the affordance measures described below were calculated from 196201 tokenized action responses.
 For completeness, a full dataset containing all participant responses, including contextual nouns, adjectives, and adverbs is available for download on our OSF page.

 Calculating the Affordance Measures.
 After removing all non-affordance responses, we computed three affordance measures.
-First, AFS was calculated by summing each occurrence of a unique affordance received by a particular cue and dividing it by the sum of all affordances that the cue received.
-In doing so, our process for generating AFS values mirrored that which is used to compute FAS values for free association (e.g., Nelson et al., 2004).
-For example, if the cue chair received a total of 30 responses, with 15 responses being sit, 10 responses being push, and five responses being stand on, the AFS values for chair – sit, chair – push, and chair – stand on would be .50, .33, and .17, respectively.
-Thus, higher levels of AFS denote a greater probability that a particular affordance would be listed as a potential action for a cue, suggesting stronger relationship between cue and affordance.
+First, for each cue-affordance pair, we computed AFS as the frequency of each unique affordance divided by the summed frequency of all affordances that the cue received.
+In doing so, our process for generating AFS values mirrored how FAS values are computed as measures of free association (e.g., Nelson et al., 2004).
+For example, if the cue chair received a total of 30 responses, with 15 responses being sit, 10 responses being push, and five responses being stand on, the corresponding AFS values for chair – sit, chair – push, and chair – stand on would be .50, .33, and .17, respectively.
+Thus, AFS reflects the probability that a specific affordance would be generated in response to a cue, with higher AFS values denoting a stronger cue-affordance relation.